VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Operating System Kernels

   This class was a hard, the prof was very 'meh'.
 The prof hadn't even taught in many years, but had to take up the torch again because the guy that normally taught the class had been promoted.
-I did learn a lot, albeit I think that's mostly because the [textbook we used](https://pages.cs.wisc.edu/~remzi/OSTEP/) was very, very good.
+I did learn a lot, albeit I think that's mostly because the [textbook we used, Operating Systems: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/) was very, very good.

 * EE LabⅠ